faq

 The site publishes state pages only where official route data, state caveats, and useful context are present.
 That avoids thin all-state template pages.

 A supported state-based platform can mean the state has its own exchange structure while consumers still use HealthCare.gov for some enrollment functions.
-Users should verify the current state route from official sources.
+Readers should verify the current state route from official sources.

 How should Medicaid and CHIP fit into state routing?

 Marketplace routing and Medicaid or CHIP help are related but not identical.
-Medicaid.gov and state agency routes should be checked when a user's question comes from a Medicaid or CHIP notice.
+Medicaid.gov and state agency routes should be checked when your question comes from a Medicaid or CHIP notice.

 What if a state route changed recently?

 Use the most recent official CMS, CCIIO, or state source cited on the page.
-HealthPlansGuide shows review dates so users can see when the route was last checked.
+HealthPlansGuide shows review dates so readers can see when the route was last checked.

 Related tools